-The Partnership's interstate common carrier pipeline operations are subject to rate regulation by the FERC under the Interstate Commerce Act (ICA), the Energy Policy Act of 1992 (Act) and rules and orders promulgated pursuant thereto.
+The Partnership's interstate common carrier pipeline operations are subject to rate regulation by the FERC under the Interstate Commerce Act ("ICA"), the Energy Policy Act of 1992 ("Act") and rules and orders promulgated pursuant thereto.
 FERC regulation requires that interstate oil pipeline rates be posted publicly and that these rates be "just and reasonable" and nondiscriminatory.

-Rates of interstate oil pipeline companies, like the Partnership, are currently regulated by FERC primarily through an index methodology, whereby a pipeline is allowed to change its rates based on the change from year-to-year in the Producer Price Index for finished goods less 1% (PPI Index).
-In the alternative, an interstate oil pipeline company is allowed to support rate filings by using a cost-of-service methodology, competitive market showings, or agreements between shippers and the oil pipeline company that the rate is acceptable.
+Rates of interstate oil pipeline companies, like the Partnership, are currently regulated by FERC primarily through an index methodology, whereby a pipeline is allowed to change its rates based on the change from year-to-year in the Producer Price Index for finished goods less 1% ("PPI Index").
+In the alternative, interstate oil pipeline companies may elect to support rate filings by using a cost-of-service methodology, competitive market showings or agreements between shippers and the oil pipeline company that the rate is acceptable.
+With one immaterial exception, the Partnership has used the index methodology since the adoption thereof in 1995 and intends to continue using such methodology in the future.
+Conditions may arise in the future, however, that would prompt the Partnership to utilize an alternative methodology.